Quantum Euler angles and agency-dependent spacetime: Agency-dependent spacetime and spacetime-dependent agency

 {Observers typically play a somewhat ``external'' role in both general relativity (GR) and quantum theory.
 In the former, they are assumed to exert a negligible backreaction on spacetime, which they can thus probe without influencing it.
 In quantum theory, it is the Heisenberg cut \cite{heisenberg1949physical, wiseman2009quantum} that separates them from the observed system.} The observers' knowledge and choices are described classically, however, there are mutually-incompatible measurements that they can choose to perform (complementarity).
 Quantum mechanics introduces therefore an important novelty: \emph{the operationally-meaningful properties of the observed systems depend on the choices made by the observer.} Through the impact of these choices, observers are ``agents" for what concerns measurements in quantum mechanics.

 {When quantum theory and GR are combined in a quantum theory of gravity, one ends up considering spacetime as a quantum object.} We may then contemplate the possibility that the agency-dependence of quantum mechanics might challenge the notion of an objective spacetime that all observers agree upon: how spacetime reveals itself to observers may depend on some of their choices.
-This seems to be an under-appreciated facet in the foundations of quantum gravity.
 Conversely, the quantum properties of spacetime will likely affect the spectrum of possible operations available to an agent.
 These observations suggest a picture in which spacetime and the agency of observers affect each other inextricably, so much so that the ``externality'' idealization, a good working hypothesis in GR and quantum theory, will have to be abandoned in favor of a notion of ``internal'' observers in quantum gravity \cite{Hohn:2017cpr}.

 In the present paper, we take a step toward this largely unexplored aspect of quantum gravity.
 We cannot expect to begin with a complete model of an observer/agent in a quantum spacetime.
 Therefore, we will be concerned with a particular aspect of this problem: the relative state of the reference frames of two observers, Alice and Bob.
 In a simplified model, we assume that the two observers are exclusively interested in finding out the relative spatial orientations of their respective laboratories.
 In standard quantum theory, the rotation matrix relating the two reference frames can be determined by exchanging qubits and classical information, as discussed in \cref{Protocol sec}.
 With an arbitrarily large number of exchanges, the two observers can determine the matrix elements with arbitrary precision.
 However, in the case in which Alice and Bob live in a quantum spacetime, reaching an arbitrary precision may be forbidden.